Walsall RFC

-Walsall Rugby Football Club is an English rugby union team based in Walsall in the West Midlands, playing home games at the Broadway Ground, Delves Road.
+Walsall Rugby Football Club is an English rugby union club based in Walsall in the West Midlands, playing home games at the Broadway Ground, Delves Road.
 The club operates four senior men's teams, a colts side as well as a full range of junior teams (ages 6–17).
-The men's 1st XV currently plays in Regional 2 West Midlands (Level 6).
+The men's 1st XV currently play in Regional 2 North Midlands (level 6).